New self-serve pricingLearn more

 • Just-in-time: many companies use CAPTCHA when they start to notice suspicious behavior, like when a high volume of login attempts come from the same IP address, or if a user’s login behavior is too fast (an indication bots are at work).
 They might also introduce CAPTCHA if the user is trying to do something involving sensitive or high value information, like change their payment information or account email.

+While you can technically introduce CAPTCHA at any point in your login flow, we believe our customers will be most successful if they only use it where it’s most needed.
+Authentication is a critical growth lever, and you don’t want to create any more hoops for users to jump through than you have to.
 At the same time, CAPTCHA is just one piece of the authentication puzzle, and it’s important to think about how it fits into your complete customer journey and authentication experience.
 While we offer more detailed guidance on breach prevention on our blog, it’s safe to say we strongly advise our customers not to rely exclusively on any one given gateway, especially if that gateway is passwords.
 (For more information on some options to consider, check out our blog on step-up and multi-factor authentication flows).
+As an example, your Strong CAPTCHA-enhanced authentication flow for account creation might look something like this:

 • Provide email.